-If we go ahead and get into it the first thing we need to go over is Tools and of course the first thing you are going to need is recording software.
+If we go ahead and get into it the first thing we need to go over is Tools and of course the first thing you are going to need is video recording tool or any recording software.
 Now this applies if you viewing a website a web service, video games – something on the computer you would need that otherwise you are going to need a camera.
 But for this I am going to go over recording software and there is really a lot of choices.
 I my myself am using CamStudio it’s free and opensource.

 There is also Fraps which you will most commonly see people use with video games – it’s really meant for being able to handle the type of refresh involved in video games.
 Adobe Captivate which is kind of like the Mercedes of screen capture software, it runs about $700 so you might want to start with CamStudio, Fraps or something first maybe work your way up to Captivate.

 And also Jing is a new software that is come out recently from Techsmith they are the same people that produce Snag It which is a screen shot software and it’s got a lot of nifty features too.

 I have gone with CamStudio simply because it lets me do recordings as long as I want without any watermarks and save them in the AVI format which all three of those things you cannot do with Fraps or Jing on their free versions and I haven’t worked up the money yet to or really the need to upgrade to Fraps or Jing.

 CamStudio does everything that I need.
 If you look at any of my other review videos you will see that the quality seems to be just fine, it keeps up with the type of screen recording I am doing and that might change if I decide to go and review a site that has a bunch of flash or flash video or something on it, I am sure CamStudio won’t be able to handle that type of motion on the page because its recording at a very low frame rate.
 But at any rate for what I am doing this works great and so I figured I would go ahead and give you guys a quick view of what cam Studio looks like.